introlab/opentera-webrtc/joss-paper/paper.md

 # Statement of need
 WebRTC Native can be used to create native applications, but the library is hard to build and it is designed to read the peripheral devices (microphones and webcams) easily.
-So, wrapping WebRTC Native library to provide a simplified build and raw streams is useful.
+So, wrapping the WebRTC Native library to provide a simplified build and raw streams is useful.

 \autoref{tab:webrtc-library-summary} present a summary of the available WebRTC libraries to create native applications WebRTC ROS [@webrtc_ros] and MixedReality-WebRTC [@mixedreality-webrtc] also wrap the WebRTC Native library, but the version used is pretty old and neither are not actively maintained.